rodocite/reduxplayground/README.md

 # reduxplayground
-Just minimal scaffolding and boiler plate I can clone to easily play with React and Redux.
+Scaffolding and boiler plate I can clone to easily play with React and Redux.